To enter mortgage interest in the TaxAct program, go to our Form 1098 - Entering in Program FAQ.

 Per IRS Publication 936 Home Mortgage Interest Deduction, page 2:

 Note.
 Interest on home equity loans and lines of credit are deductible only if the borrowed funds are used to buy, build, or substantially improve the taxpayer’s home that secures the loan.
-As under prior law, the loan must be secured by the taxpayer’s main home or second home (qualified residence), not exceed the cost of the home, and meet other requirements.
+The loan must be secured by the taxpayer’s main home or second home (qualified residence), not exceed the cost of the home, and meet other requirements.

 Fully deductible interest.
 In most cases, you can deduct all of your home mortgage interest.
 How much you can deduct depends on the date of the mortgage, the amount of the mortgage, and how you use the mortgage proceeds.